Using Surface Retarders on Vertical Concrete

 A place for pour-in-place

 T.B.
 Penick & Sons Inc., based in San Diego, constructs vertical walls with exposed aggregate by pouring in place.
 Project manager Victor Klemaske confirms that this is not a simple process.
 “When you pour in place with on-form retarders, there is no room for error.
-The concrete has to be able to hold its own weight before the forms are stripped.
+The concrete has to be able to hold its own weight before you strip the forms.
 Pulling the forms is a pretty exact timing issue.

-“By pouring in place, we save in the cost of form materials and labor hours and we’ve discovered that it allows us a little extra decorative latitude,” Klemaske says.
-“We can paint the on-form retarder in whatever patterns we want and that transfers to the design of the finished work, and we can achieve anything from a light sandblast appearance to an exposed aggregate finish.
+“By pouring in place, we save in the cost of form materials and labor hours.
+We’ve also discovered that it allows us a little extra decorative latitude,” Klemaske says.
+“We can paint the on-form retarder in whatever patterns we want.
+That transfers to the design of the finished work.
+Then we can achieve anything from a light sandblast appearance to an exposed aggregate finish.
 For a really tight finish, we strip the forms and spray on a surface retarder before the concrete is completely cured.”

 T.B.
 Penick holds the finer details of its techniques close to the vest, citing proprietary concerns.
 Company artisans use a variety of methods – on-form retarders, surface retarders, even shotcrete with retarders – depending upon the job requirements and the desired finish.